Nigeria: Foreign relations

 Upon gaining independence in 1960, Nigeria made African unity the centrepiece of its foreign policy.
 One exception to the African focus was Nigeria's close relationship with Israel throughout the 1960s.
 Israel sponsored and oversaw the construction of Nigeria's parliament buildings.

 Nigeria's foreign policy was put to the test in the 1970s after the country emerged united from its civil war.
 It supported movements against white minority governments in Southern Africa.
 Nigeria backed the African National Congress by taking a committed tough line about the South African government.
 Nigeria was a founding member of the Organisation for African Unity (now the African Union) and had tremendous influence in West Africa and Africa on the whole.
-Nigeria founded regional cooperative efforts in West Africa, functioning as the standard-bearer for the Economic Community of West African States (ECOWAS) and ECOMOG (especially during the Liberia and Sierra Leone civil wars).
+Nigeria played a leading role in regional integration in West Africa, partnering with neighboring states to spearhead the creation of the Economic Community of West African States (ECOWAS) in 1975.
+It subsequently became the primary military and financial backbone—acting as the regional standard-bearer—for the ECOWAS Monitoring Group (ECOMOG), leading peacekeeping and intervention efforts during the civil wars in Liberia and Sierra Leone.

 With this Africa-centred stance, Nigeria readily sent troops to the Congo at the behest of the United Nations shortly after independence (and has maintained membership since that time).
 Nigeria also supported several Pan-African and pro-self-government causes in the 1970s, including garnering support for Angola's MPLA, SWAPO in Namibia, and aiding opposition to the minority governments of Portuguese Mozambique, and Rhodesia.
 Nigeria retains membership in the Non-Aligned Movement.
 In late November 2006, it organised an Africa-South America Summit in Abuja to promote what some attendees termed "South-South" linkages on a variety of fronts.
 Nigeria is also a member of the International Criminal Court and the Commonwealth of Nations.
 It was temporarily expelled from the latter in 1995 when ruled by the Abacha regime.